 “Listen to the leaves falling one by one.
 When we rake them up, we’re gonna have some fun!”

-There’s something so magical – especially through children’s eyes – about the changing of the seasons.
+There’s something so magical about the changing seasons, especially through children’s eyes.
 Aren’t we lucky to live in a place where we get to experience all four of them?

 Autumn’s magic won’t last long, though.
 Go out and enjoy this beautiful season before the last leaf falls.